-ToC is a multi-purpose tool that was designed to help in the planning of complex interventions.
-As this framework can give you more details on how interventions planned could actually work.
-It helps organizations, from NGOs to social enterprises to charities, to map out or fill in missing links between what a change project does and how it could lead to desired goals being.
+ToC is a multi-purpose tool to help in the planning of complex interventions.
+This framework can give you more details on how interventions planned could actually work.
+It helps organizations, from NGOs to social enterprises to charities, to map out or fill in missing links between what change a project creates and how that could lead to the realization of the desired goals.

 What are the components of the Theory of Change?

-Inputs are the resources needed to carry out activities.
+Inputs are the resources you will need to carry out activities.
 It is what organizations invest in their project, such as volunteer hours, money, expert skills.

 This is the action you need to take in order to change the input into the outcome.
-You can do several different activities, and each of these activities implementation will have direct product that we usually called as output.
-The activity and its output are directly related to the outcome, therefore it is necessary to track output in order to indicate that the outcome will be on track.
+You can do several different activities like teaching, cleaning a beach, etc. Each of these activities will create a direct product known as OUTPUT.
+The activity and its output are directly related to the outcome, therefore it is necessary to track output in order to know if the outcomes are on track.

-An outcome is defined as a change that people you want to affect experience because of your intervention.
+An outcome is defined as a change that your stakeholders experience because of your intervention.
 This result could be intended or not, and it can be in a lot of different forms, such as behavioral change as a result of changing actions, awareness from learning, and/or a change in environmental conditions.

-A strong ToC should involve short, mid, and long-term outcomes.
-A stakeholders survey that includes baseline, mid-line, and exit-line, is needed to measure these outcomes.
+A strong ToC should involve short, mid, and long-term outcomes, and a stakeholders survey that includes baseline, mid-line, and exit-line, to measure these outcomes.

-The Impact is a systemic and long-term change that was created for your stakeholders because of your interventions.
+The Impact is a systemic and long-term change created for your stakeholders because of your interventions.
 Since creating an impact takes years, it is hard to measure them.
-But, we can measure the outcomes within our reach that lead to the impact that we expected.
+But, we can measure the outcomes within our reach that will lead to the impact that we expect or want to create.

-For example, for a food security movement called Peduli Pangan, the main impacts they wanted to create was
+For example, for a food security movement called Peduli Pangan, the main goal impacts were:

 - Better livelihood for farmers